 They should receive a HTTP response (200) and JSON result of your store configuration.

-- If your orders are't updated to status "completed" after purchasing a label on Pirate Ship: make sure that your webserver accepts PUT requests.
+- If your orders aren't getting updated to Completed after purchasing a label on Pirate Ship, it could be an issue with PUT requests.
+Make sure that your web server accepts PUT requests.
 Some tutorials recommend adjusting your setting via an .htaccess file to deny PUT requests.
 However, PUT requests are needed for the WooCommerce API to work properly!